hipdf.MultiIndex

 to_dlpack()

-Converts a cuDF object into a DLPack tensor.
+Converts a cuDF object to a DLPack tensor.

 to_flat_index()